jeremygoldman/EstimoteGrocery/README.md

 ## EstimoteRegions
-Project using Estimote iBeacons to simulate geofenced notifications w/ animations
+Project using Estimote iBeacons to simulate geofenced notifications w/ animations *Note: EstimoteSDK is too large to upload to GitHub, so directory is incomplete*

 i.e. Beacon 1 represents milk aisle, shows "You're in the milk aisle.
 Make sure you buy enough!"